 WWII vet who survived COVID-19 honored on 105th birthday

-The French consulate in Atlanta and relatives say Major Wooten will receive France’s highest decoration during a combination medal ceremony and birthday party in Huntsville on Friday.
+Major Wooten, who repaired bomb-damaged trains in France as an Army private, will receive France’s highest decoration during a combination medal ceremony and birthday party in Huntsville, according to a statement by the French consulate in Atlanta and his granddaughter, Holly McDonald.

-Wooten landed in France in 1944 and went to work fixing bomb-damaged trains.
-He returned home to Alabama in 1946 and survived COVID-19 last year.
+“The Legion of Honor is bestowed upon French citizens as well as foreign nationals who have served France or the ideals it upholds, including individuals who have contributed to the country professionally, as well as veterans such as the Americans who risked their lives during World War II fighting on French soil,” the consulate announcement said.

-The consul general for France in Atlanta will decorate Wooten with the medal.
+The consul general for France in Atlanta, Vincent Hommeril, will decorate Wooten with the medal, approved by French President Emmanuel Macron.

+Drafted in 1943, Wooten landed in France in 1944 and was one of four brothers serving at the same time during the war.
+He served in Le Mans before being sent to work at a railroad station in Paris, according to a summary of his service from the French.

+Wooten returned home in 1946 following the war and had a postwar career with U.S. Steel in Birmingham.
+He tested positive for COVID-19 in November 2020 after his daughter contracted the illness but recovered in time to spend his 104th birthday at home.

 Copyright 2021 The Associated Press.
 All rights reserved.